cervejaria-ambev/safety/README.md

 > **Bringing People Together for a Better World**

-The main goal for the project is predict unsafe conditions that could lead to an accident, called TRI - Total Recordable Injuriues, and help breweries to have visibility if any accident is going to happen soon..
+The main goal for the project is predict unsafe conditions that could lead to an accident, called TRI - Total Recordable Injuriues.
+Thefore, help breweries to have visibility if any accident is going to happen soon.
 As much important as the prediction, the next steps are a big part of the ecosystem.
 What to do with the information and what action need to be taken is crucial to apply to the field.
 So, below is a basic diagram regarding the strategy delpoyed:

 <div align="center">
   <img src="https://pictshare.net/z8is6s.png">